helix-foundation/currency/contracts/governance/monetary/README.md

 new contract can be found by querying the root policy address for the `PolicyProposals` policy provider (see ERC1820 references for more info).

-A `PolicyDecisionStarted` event is emitted with the `PolicyProposals` contract address to indicate the start of a new vote.
+A `PolicyDecisionStart` event is emitted with the `PolicyProposals` contract address to indicate the start of a new vote.

 ###### Security Notes